Charmed Spark K8s

 Platform:

-Interacting with Spark using Interactive Shell
+Interacting with Apache Spark using Interactive Shell

-Spark comes with an interactive shell that provides a simple way to learn the API.
+Apache Spark comes with an interactive shell that provides a simple way to learn the API.
 It is available in either Scala or Python.
-In this section, we’re going to play around a bit with Spark’s shell to interact directly with the Spark cluster.
+In this section, we’re going to play around a bit with Spark’s shell to interact directly with the Apache Spark cluster.

 PySpark Shell